asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 rigid.
 Other examples that have worked with some engineering include - applications that open a large number of ports applications that rely on hard coded IP addresses, and other legacy applications that rely on older Linux technologies

+### Cleanup resource limits & quotas

+After you are done with this chapter, make sure to either delete the resource quota and limit ranges objects we have created or edit them to be more lenient, in case you wish to up-scale your replicas for the app-cli project, this will vastly restrict your capabilities to do so since the limits are not enough for more than 2 replicas for this project.
+Be wary of this !

 # Operations & Security

 This section focuses on cluster wide concepts and knowledge you will need to effectively manage an OpenShift cluster at